photoprism/photoprism-docs/docs/user-guide/users/libraries.md

 In future versions, users will be able to share albums and other content in a decentralized way, regardless of where their library is hosted.
 We are also working on a dedicated web interface for managing multiple libraries and user accounts, which will be made available as a separate tool.

+!!! tldr ""
     Our ultimate goal is to make personal sharing compatible with other apps like [Pixelfed](https://pixelfed.org/) and [Mastodon](https://joinmastodon.org/).